 Kale's popularity is a result of its versatility, flavor, and high nutritional content.
 Considered to be the workhorse of the fall and winter garden, kale is extremely cold tolerant.
 In most places, it can be harvested all winter, from beneath snow or row cover and certainly from a low tunnel or high tunnel.
 Plant it abundantly to ensure a long harvest, as new growth will diminish as the days get shorter in the fall.

 Kale varies in appearance by variety so much that it almost looks like different vegetables.
 Winterbor, the most cold-hardy variety, is green and curly.
 Toscano has long, thin, heavily blistered leaves of dark green.
-Red Russian has flat, bluish green leaves and purple stems.
+Red Russian has smooth, flat, bluish green leaves with a reddish tinge, and purple stems.

 Mixed kale bunches are attractive on display, and are a great way to encourage people to try the different types.
 Combining Winterbor with the less bulky Toscano makes a nice full bunch; including a little Red Russian adds color and a different texture.

 Demand for these popular vegetables continues to increase.
 Extend your marketing season and attract new customers by offering a variety of beets, kale, and bulb fennel at your fall market.

 - Browse our research team's Recommended Vegetable, Herb, & Flower Crops to Plant in Summer for Harvesting through Fall.

 - View a comprehensive list of all of Johnny's Crops for Summer Planting and Fall Harvesting.